beeware/beeware/docs/index.rst

     The BeeWare suite is a work in progress.
 Some tools and libraries are more mature than others, and some platforms have better support than others.
-In particular, our support for Android is known to have significant problems, and Web support should be considered experimental only.
+In particular, Web support should be considered experimental only.

 Ready to try BeeWare for yourself? :doc:`Let's build a cross platform application in Python! <tutorial/tutorial-0>`